cockroachdb/docs/v21.2/set-vars.md

 <span class="version-tag">New in v21.2</span>: CockroachDB supports setting session variables for the duration of a single transaction, using [the `LOCAL` keyword](#set-local).

 {{site.data.alerts.callout_info}}
-The <code>SET</code> statement for session variables is unrelated to the other <a href="set-transaction.html"><code>SET TRANSACTION</code></a> and <a href="cluster-settings.html#change-a-cluster-setting"><code>SET CLUSTER SETTING</code></a> statements.
+The `SET` statement for session variables is unrelated to the other [`SET TRANSACTION`](set-transaction.html) and [`SET CLUSTER SETTING`](cluster-settings.html#change-a-cluster-setting) statements.
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_danger}}
 In some cases, client drivers can drop and restart the connection to the server.
-When this happens, any session configurations made with <code>SET</code> statements are lost.
+When this happens, any session configurations made with `SET` statements are lost.
 It is therefore more reliable to configure the session in the client's connection string.
-For examples in different languages, see the <a href="example-apps.html">Build an App with CockroachDB</a> tutorials.
+For examples in different languages, see the [Build an App with CockroachDB](example-apps.html) tutorials.
 {{site.data.alerts.end}}

 ## Required privileges